600 Somerset Ave.

 2. Why did you want to become a Physician?

-My desire to become a physician began in my elementary years due to my fascination with with human body and its function.
-I became even more interested after shadowing multiple medical professional and admiring how much they contributed to optimizing a patients health and total quality of life.
-I became a surgeon because I enjoyed the instant gratification of relieving a patients pain from surgical intervention.
+My desire to become a physician began in my elementary years due to my fascination with the human body and its function.
+I became even more interested after shadowing multiple medical professional and admiring how much they contributed to optimizing a patient’s health and total quality of life.
+I became a surgeon because I enjoyed the instant gratification of relieving a patient’s pain from surgical intervention.

 3. What is one aspect of the job that you find rewarding?